-Hennessy Fund Contractual Expense Ratio Limitation (as a % of fund assets) Expenses Waived for the Fiscal Year ended 9/30/2013
+Fund Expense Ratio Limitation (as a % of fund assets) Expenses Wai the Fiscal Ended Septen 2014 (in \$) Year

 Investor Class Shares

-Hennessy Focus Fund(1) 1.95% \$
+Hennessy Focus Fund 1.95% \$

+Hennessy Cornerstone Large Growth Fund 1.30%

+Hennessy Large Value Fund 1.30%

-Hennessy Equity and Income Fund(1) 1.08% 64,119
+Hennessy Equity and Income Fund 1.08% 14,600

-Hennessy Core Bond Fund(1)(3) 1.05% 31,964
+Hennessy Core Bond Fund 1.05% 46,155

+Hennessy Gas Utility Index Fund 0.85%

-Hennessy Small Cap Financial Fund(1) 1.95%
+Hennessy Small Cap Financial Fund 1.95%

-Hennessy Large Cap Financial Fund(1) 1.95%
+Hennessy Large Cap Financial Fund 1.95%

-Hennessy Gas Utility Index Fund(1) 0.80%

-Hennessy Technology Fund(1) 1.95% 47,363
+Hennessy Technology Fund 1.95% 45,343

 Institutional Class Shares

 Hennessy Cornerstone Growth Fund 0.98%

-Hennessy Focus Fund(1) 1.70%
+Hennessy Focus Fund 1.70%

 Hennessy Cornerstone Mid Cap 30 Fund 0.98%

 Hennessy Cornerstone Large Growth Fund 0.98%

 Hennessy Cornerstone Value Fund 0.98%

 Hennessy Large Value Fund 0.98%

-Hennessy Equity and Income Fund(1) 1.08%
+Hennessy Equity and Income Fund 1.08%

-Hennessy Core Bond Fund(1) 1.05% 58,960
+Hennessy Core Bond Fund 1.05% 44,058

-Hennessy Small Cap Financial Fund(1) 1.70%
+Hennessy Small Cap Financial Fund 1.70%

-Hennessy Technology Fund(1) 1.70% 10,661
+Hennessy Technology Fund 1.70% 9,617

-Total - \$ 213,067
+Total \$ 159,773

-(1) Contractual expense ratio limitations expire on February 28, 2015 and exclude certain such as acquired fund fees and expenses.
+Expense ratio limitations expire on February 28, 2015.

-Our management contracts must be renewed annually by (1) the Board of Directors of the applicable investment company entity or by the vote of a majority of the outstanding shares of the applicable fund and (2) by the vote of a majority of the disinterested directors of the applicable investment company entity.
+Our management contracts must be renewed annually by (i) the Board of Trustees of Hennessy Funds Trust or by the vote of a majority of the outstanding shares of the applicable Hennessy Fund and (ii) by the vote of a majority of the disinterested trustees, except that the management contract for the Hennessy Cornerstone Growth Fund, the Hennessy Cornerstone Mid Cap 30 Fund, the Hennessy Cornerstone Value Fund, the Hennessy Total Return Fund, the Hennessy Balanced Fund, the Hennessy Japan Fund and the Hennessy Japan Small Cap Fund has an initial period of two years, which commenced on February 28, 2014, to be renewed annually thereafter.
 If our management contracts are not renewed annually as described above, they will terminate automatically.
 In addition, there are two other circumstances in which our management contracts would terminate.
-First, our management contracts would automatically terminate if we assigned them to another advisor (assignment includes "indirect assignment," which is the transfer of our common stock in sufficient quantities deemed to constitute a controlling block).
-Second, our management contracts may be terminated at any time by us or the applicable fund by providing at least 60 days' written notice to the other party.
-Our management contracts covering the Hennessy Funds were renewed by the Board of Directors, including a majority of the disinterested directors, of The Hennessy Funds, Inc., Hennessy Mutual Funds, Inc. Hennessy Funds Trust and the Hennessy SPARX Funds Trust on March 6, 2013.
+First, our management, which is the transfer of our common stock in sufficient quantities deemed to constitute a controlling block).
+Second, our management contracts may be terminate at any time by us or the applicable Hennessy Fund by providing at least 60 days' written notice to the other party.

-Sub-advisory agreements and Fees
+Sub-advisory Agreements and Fees

-We have delegated our day-to-day investment advisory responsibilities to a sub-advisor for six of the Hennessy Funds that we purchased through asset purchases.
+For six of the Hennessy Funds acquired through asset purchases, we have delegated the day-to-day responsibility to a subadvisor to manage the portfolio composition.
 In each case, the sub-advisor entity or the individuals working at the sub-advisor entity are the same entities or individuals who advised the fund prior to our purchase of the assets related to the management of such fund.
-Under the terms of the sub-advisory agreement we have with each sub-advisor, the sub-advisor is responsible for the investment and reinvestment of the assets of the sub-advised fund in accordance with the terms of the sub-advisory agreement and the sub-advised fund's Prospectus and Statement of Additional Information, all as subject to the direction, supervision and control of us and the Board of Directors of the applicable investment company entity.
-In exchange for such sub-advisor services to a particular fund, we pay a sub-advisor fee to the sub-advisor for such fund out of our own assets, which fee is calculated as a percentage of such fund's average daily net asset value.
-The following table lists each of our sub-advised funds, the sub-advisor entity for each such fund and the percentage upon which the annual sub-advisor fees payable by us to the applicable sub-advisor are based:
+Under the terms of the sub-advisory agreement we have with each sub-advisor, the sub-advisor is responsible for the investment and reinvestment of the assets of the sub-advised fund in accordance with the terms of the sub-advisory agreement and the sub-advised fund's Prospectus and Statement of Additional Information, all as subject to the direction, supervision and control of us and the Funds' Board of Trustees.
+In exchange for such sub-advisory services to a particular fund, we pay a sub-advisory fee to the sub-advisor for such fund out of our own assets, which fee is calculated as a percentage of such fund's average daily net asset value.
+The following table lists each of our sub-advised funds, the sub-advisor entity for each such fund and the percentage upon which the annual subadvisory fees payable by us to the applicable sub-advisor are based: